bvader/howtos/README.md

 ### How Tos, Samples and Examples

-The begining of a place to file all those things that are scatterd.
+The beginning of a place to file all those things that are scatterd.

 * [Single Node Elasticsearch + Kibana + Auth + SSL using pkg](./basic-security-elasticsearch-pkg/README.md)